-The link between both Simcenter Portfolio software mentioned above is done via a Simcenter BDS output file, the Text Battery Model (TBM) file.
+The link between both Simcenter Portfolio software mentioned above is done via a Simcenter Battery Design Studio output file, the Text Battery Model (TBM) file.
 The TBM file is used by the Battery Simulation Module add-on to Simcenter STAR-CCM+ to build desired battery module 3D model.
 By coupling the geometry, cell performance model and thermal solver of Simcenter STAR-CCM+, battery module engineers can run an electro-thermal simulation of the entire battery pack over transient scenarios.

 The user can add other components part of the battery pack as the bus bars, electrical insulation pad, cooling channels and the battery casing (using STAR-CCM+ 3D-CAD or any third-party CAD software) and perform automatic meshing as well as specify material/coolant properties.

 The final step will be to perform transient simulation over a duty cycle, or any kind of electrical current transient excitation profile function of the application domain.
 Here below an example of battery module temperature distribution results over a US06 cycle, at 25degC environment temperature and constant cooling pump speed.

 The objective is to validate the integrated design and detect early in development cycle possible defects, undesired control behaviors or safety issue using this so to speak Multi-physics ‘Digital Twin’ of the battery module, without losing time during the hardware when issues could be discovered too late in the process.